Sport development in municipalities: National Sports Forum presentation

 The Chairperson told the delegation from the National Sports Forum (NSF) that presentations should be forwarded to Parliament at least seven days before the meeting date.
 This would enable Members to make themselves aware of the content of the presentation before the meeting.

 National Sports Forum Presentation

 Mr Farrel Moses, President, Northern Cape Sports Council, said that the National Sports Forum (NSF) represented the provinces.
 It was only the North West Sports Council that still had to be launched.
 Although the Limpopo Sports Council had been constituted it was unable to attend.
 The nine provinces met on a quarterly basis to resolve issues to form the NSF.
 All nine provincial sports councils were affiliates of the South African Sports Confederation and Olympic Committee (SASCOC), which was their mother body.
-He presented a schematic design of the structure both at national level and how a province like the Northern Cape was divided into regions and municipalities.
+He presented a schematic design of the structure both at national level and how a province like the

 Mr Moses listed the objectives of the NSF.
 Government was the financier and the NSF structures were the enablers.
 Development was close to the heart of NSF members.
 Facilities, governance, transparency and commitment were at the heart of their activities.
 Many national federations were not present in some of the provinces.
 There was a role to play in talent identification.
 This must be done at an early age.
 The NSF interacted with the South African Local Government Association (SALGA).
 A close working relationship with it was essential.
 There was a key focus area in ensuring that federations were linked to the various sports councils.